bengioe/condnet/README.md

 ### Stability

 I'm still hunting down the bugs, as it seems that on the CPU (maybe for numerical precision reasons?)
-I don't exactly get the right results, at least for the gradients, because training with my Ops is slower, as if the gradient wasn't as precise.
-Or maybe my math is wrong.
+I don't *exactly* get the same results as with theano.
+It doesn't seem to really affect gradient descent, but e.g. for a same random seed you will get different results.